 One of the best tools for public involvement is the HRTPO website.
 Our website provides easy access to meeting notifications, agendas, and minutes; public notices; the current LRTP and TIP; all of the latest reports published by the HRTPO; occasional topic-specific surveys; links to other sources of transportation information; the CROSSINGS newsletter; and a general invitation for comments and questions from the public.

-Please visit our Get Involved! webpage to view our latest public participation activities utilized by the HRTPO and/or contact our Kendall Miller, Public Involvement and Community Outreach Administrator at (757) 420-8300.
+Please visit our Get Involved! webpage to view our latest public participation activities utilized by the HRTPO and/or contact our Kendall Miller, Public Involvement and Title VI Administrator at (757) 420-8300.
 Para información en español, llame al (757) 366‐4375.

 Staff offices of the HRTPO are in The Regional Building at 723 Woodlake Drive, Chesapeake, VA 23320.
 Click HERE for directions.

 Updated March 10, 2011